Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 Yeah, really great.

-Uh, sir, I wanted your view on something.
+Sir, I wanted your view on something.

-I didn't think it was appropriate for the president of the United States to use coded racist comments to describe the Republican convention as black and white TV.
+I didn't think it was appropriate for the President of the United States to use coded racist comments to describe the Republican Convention as black and white TV.

 I knew exactly what he meant, though.

-I um see, I I don't automatically assume this racism stuff like they do.
+I don't automatically assume this racism stuff like they do.

-You you are of the belief that talking about their convention, black and white TV, clearly a dog whistle, right?
+You are of the belief that talking about their convention, black and white TV, clearly a dog whistle, right?

 Oh, we're a bunch of old white guys.